 Shocked to find that so many organic foods contained carrageenan, we did a lot of digging to identify products and brands that avoid it.
 We put together a comprehensive shopping guide that gives you a detailed look at the organic products that contain carrageenan and those alternatives that do not.

 If you’re looking to avoid this toxic food additive, we know how you feel.
-And the options can be overwhelming!
-But we’ve made it easy to navigate the supermarket.
-Check out our complete Shopping Guide to Avoid Organic Foods with Carrageenan, and read our full report, “Carrageenan: How a Natural Food Additive is Making Us Sick” here.
+Check out our complete Shopping Guide to Avoid Organic Foods with Carrageenan, and read our full report, “Carrageenan: How a Natural Food Additive is Making Us Sick”.